TcMenu/documentation/content/products/arduino-libraries/tc-menu/tcmenu-iot/embed-control-tagval-wire-protocol.md

 ## The basics of a TagVal message

 As its name suggests TagVal is a Tag to Value protocol, somewhat like a Map in most high level languages.
 In tcMenu a message always starts with the byte `0x01` followed by the protocol; which in the case of TagVal is `0x01`.
-Following the protocol ID is the protocol specific block, here we discuss TagVal protocol.
-Finally, all messages end with a <0x02> regardless of protocol.
+Following the protocol ID is the message type which is present in all protocols.
+The message type is two characters long, and uniquely identifies a type of message for example `HB` is heartbeat.
+Following this will be the protocol specific block.

 Let us take a look at the simplest possible message in wire format: